What is plantar fasciitis?

 - High arched feet – can cause a strain at the fascia attachment due to the rigidity and lack of support

 - High intensity sport – involvement in sports that requirement repetitive foot movement at high impact

-Although men can develop plantar fasciitis, it is said to be more prominent in women.
-You are also more likely to develop it as you become older.
+- Gender – although men can develop plantar fasciitis, it is said to be more prominent in women.

-- Range of motion – this is carried out in order for doctor to know how limited the motion of the foot from the ankle is and at which point the pain begins or stops.
-Particular focus is placed on the dorsiflexon (pointing the toes upwards), as failure to be able to do so may indicate tightness around the calf muscles and heel.
+- Range of motion – carried out in order for doctor to know how limited the motion of the foot from the ankle is and at which point the pain begins or stops.

-- Posture – the doctor is likely to study how the individual stands and walks, loking in particular to the arch of the foot especially as flat feet (overpronation), oversupination or a high arch can contribute to plantar fasciitis
+- Posture – the doctor is likely to study how the individual stands and walks, looking in particular to the arch of the foot.
+Flat feet (overpronation), oversupination or a high arch are said to contribute to plantar fasciitis

 - Pain and inflammation – a closer inspection of the sole of the feet is carried out, and is felt (palpated) to confirm where the pain epicentre is and possibly any soreness of the area.

-Orthopaedic footwear – gaits and heel pads have been known to help reduce the chance of plantar fasciitis reoccurring as they cushion the heel preventing pain whilst on your feet for a long period
+- Orthopaedic footwear – gaits and heel pads have been known to help reduce the chance of plantar fasciitis reoccurring

-Splint – a night splint is often used to prevent the plantar fascia for shortening during the night as it id kept in place at a certain angle
+- Splint – a night splint is often used to prevent the plantar fascia for shortening during the night as the foot is kept in place at a certain angle

 - Ultrasound therapy – gentle sound waves are emitted on the area to reduce inflammation